Timing Windows¶

 - Choose commit/reveal windows with enough slots to absorb normal network variance.

-- Prefer conservative spacing: commit closes well before the targeted pulse can be known.
+- Prefer conservative spacing: commit closes well before the targeted pulse can be knowable.

 - Keep